The innate capabilities of sailfish (109 km/h) let them swim circles around Michael Phelps (7 km/h) at any Olympic Games.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, The Innate Capabilities of Animals leave Human Swimmers in their Wake
+Please use the Social Network links just below to share this information from The Explanation, The Innate Capabilities of Animals leave Human Swimmers in their Wake